-Hometown Grill, Port Charlotte.
-Starting at 7 AM, enjoy eggs many ways—including an amazing Benedict—and a wonderfully varied menu of breakfast specials.
+Hometown Grill in Port Charlotte: Starting at 7 am, enjoy eggs many ways—including an amazing Benedict—and a wonderfully varied menu of breakfast specials.
 Favorites include creamed chipped beef over toast or a biscuit with 2 eggs and a side, omelets, breakfast wraps, French toast, and breakfast quesadillas.
 Takeout or dine in to prepare for a day of adventure.
-Located in the LTM Party Plaza, less than a mile from Franz Ross Park.

-John Ski's House of Breakfast and Lunch, Punta Gorda.
-Need a good old-fashioned "stick to your ribs" breakfast before kicking off a day of Charlotte County adventures?
-Known for serving hearty portions of homemade favorites like biscuits and gravy, John Ski's opens at 6 AM and is located near local attractions such as the Peace River Wildlife Center, Gilchrist Park, Laishley Park, Peace River Botanical & Sculpture Gardens, and the Blanchard House Museum.
+John Ski's House of Breakfast and Lunch in Punta Gorda: Need a good old-fashioned "stick to your ribs" breakfast before kicking off a day of Charlotte County adventures?
+Known for serving hearty portions of homemade favorites like biscuits and gravy, John Ski's opens at 6 am.
 Don't forget to ask about the "Fat Boy Breakfast Challenge" and be sure to arrive hungry.

-Abbe's Donut Nook, Port Charlotte.
-If you're planning an early fishing trip out of Charlotte Harbor or sunrise stroll on the beach, stop at Abbe's Donut Nook anytime after 5 AM to satisfy your morning sweet tooth.
+Abbe's Donut Nook in Port Charlotte: If you're planning an early fishing trip out of Charlotte Harbor or sunrise stroll on the beach, stop at Abbe's Donut Nook anytime after 5 AM to satisfy your morning sweet tooth.
 Pair a fresh, made-from-scratch angel cream filled donut, apple fritter, or cinnamon bun with a cup of fresh ground coffee to go.
-Abbe's is located right at the corner of US 41 and Forrest Nelson Boulevard, less than 5 miles from Charlotte Harbor and less than four miles from Port Charlotte Beach Park.
+Abbe's is less than 5 miles from Charlotte Harbor and less than four miles from Port Charlotte Beach Park.

-Penny's Restaurant, Punta Gorda.
-Penny's is the place for "build your own" breakfast sandwiches and omelets served with home fries.
-Located in the Punta Gorda Isles neighborhood, this is a convenient breakfast stop if you're en route to the Punta Gorda Nature Park or Allapatchee Park.
-Don’t forget to keep an eye out for Penny's 1973 Volkswagen bug parked out in front.
+Penny's Restaurant in Punta Gorda: Penny's is the place for "build your own" breakfast sandwiches and omelets served with home fries.
+This is a convenient breakfast stop if you're en route to the Punta Gorda Nature Park or Allapatchee Park.
+Keep an eye out for Penny's 1973 Volkswagen bug parked out in front.

-Sweet's Diner, Port Charlotte.
-Sweet's may be a quaint little diner, but it has acquired a big base of breakfast fans since opening in 2007.
+Sweet's Diner in Port Charlotte: Sweet's may be a quaint little diner, but it has acquired a big base of breakfast fans since opening in 2007.
 Home of the "Pile Up" (pile of home fries, eggs, biscuit, sausage patties, sausage gravy and cheddar cheese), this is another breakfast stop known for its generous servings.
 Considering adding this family-owned restaurant to your morning agenda if you have plans to visit nearby Audubon-Pennington Nature Park, Ollie's Pond Park, or Franz Ross Park.